ashkansirous/Lucene-.net-on-Twitter-client/README.md

 Startup
 --
-Create an application in Twitter at https://apps.twitter.com/ and replace the ##Key## and ##Secret## in the TokenManager in connector project.
+Create an application at Twitter at https://apps.twitter.com/ and replace the ##Key## and ##Secret## in the TokenManager in connector project.
 You are good to go :)

 The structure
 --